 A loan can help you cover the cost of a large expense.
-The amount you’ll be able to borrow and the interest rate on offer will depend on a number of things, like your credit score and how long you’ll take to repay it.
+The amount you’ll be able to borrow and the interest rate on offer will depend on a few things, like your credit score and how long you’ll take to repay it.

 Here, we look at: